wp-plugins/osd-simple-table/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-OSD Simple Table plugin allows you to quickly create tables within your Wordpress content area using simple tags.
+OSD Simple Table plugin allows you to quickly create tables using simple tags.
 This plugin is very easy to use and extremely light weight.

 == Description ==